cboudereau/dotnetlinux/README.md

     }
 ## VsCode tasks
 VsCode tasks is used to run the app locally by just pressing F5 in vscode which run a docker-compose to setup the database for the build.cmd process.
+The tasks.json is available in the .vscode folder where the build.cmd is used to run in debug the app locally.

 ## Build (the type provider will connect to the localdb container to build)
     build.cmd